 Upon successful completion, students will have the knowledge and skills to:

-- Critically assess the civil litigation system with reference to access to justice and social justice;
+- Critically assess the civil litigation system and the policy which underpins procedural justice , with reference to a diverse range of perspectives.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.